w3c/wai-website/_tutorials/menus/structure.md

 ~~~

 {::nomarkdown}
-<%= code_end %>
+{% include box.html type="end" %}
 {:/}

 ## Label menus
 {:.newap}

 Label menus to make them easier to find and understand.
 Labels should be short but descriptive, to allow users to distinguish between multiple menus on a web page.
 Use a heading, `aria-label`, or `aria-labelledby` to provide the label.
-Those techniques are described in the [labeling regions](/page-structure/labels.html) tutorial.
+Those techniques are described in the [labeling regions]({% link _tutorials/page-structure/labels.md %}) tutorial.

 {::nomarkdown}
-<%= code_start('','HTML') %>
+{% include box.html type="start" title="Code: HTML" class="example" %}
 {:/}

 ~~~ html